 The rest of the story became history; Hulanicki’s own high fashion but inexpensive designs, and decadent atmosphere of décor in 1930s style attracted not just groovy stars, but young working class and visitors from all over the world.
 Today, Biba is considered not just as synonym of swinging sixties, but as the leader of the revolution.
 So in London’s streets during 1960s, there was a reign of Biba’s floppy, felt cutout hats, mini skirts, cotton bikinis with matching jackets, trouser suits and jerkin suits in ribbed rayon.
 Barbara, talented and creative prophet borrowed best from Art Deco, Art Nouveau, Victoriana and Hollywood golden age and incorporated the best of the heritage with sixties Psychedelia.
 Biba girl these days had a very pale face with dark color of lipstick such as green, blue and black.

 Hulanicki’s idea of glamorous doll and Dudu look was interpreted by very talented crew of fashion photographers among which were Helmut Newton and Sarah Moon.
 Therefore, Biba left us very vast heritage of great fashion editorials and photographs.
 Pretty young employees, were also crucial in creating a story of Biba, so if we could have a time machine between identical twins or shop assistants that were also Biba models, we could recognize also young Wintour.
 (Anna was 15 and it was her first job.)
-Except Twiggy, one of favorite Barbara’s models was Stephanie Farrow, younger sister of Mia Farrow.

 In 1973, original Biba took over an entire department store in Kensington, but Hulanicki and her vision of the Biba couldn’t get along with corporate changes set by man in suits during the1970s.
 After moving on from Biba, Hulanicki designed for Cacharel, Fiorucci and moved to Miami where she became involved in interior design.
 In the past few years Barbara did successful collaboration with Topshop and George at Asda.